qingqingqingli/cub3d/README.md

 - ```ft_reset_resolution()``` function from the ```MinilibX``` library is not provided on the Linux version
 - The keycode value for movement and closing windows are different

-> If you are on a Linux distribution, make sure that you installed the packages below
+**If you are on a Linux distribution, make sure that you installed the packages below:**

 ```shell
 sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev